oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn01.md

 Specification](#jadn-v10)], section 1.2.1.
 The following
 additional terms are defined for this document:

-> TBD; this is a preliminary list; eliminate any terms not
+> TBD; this is a preliminary list; eliminate any terms not needed
-> needed as document matures.
+> as document matures.

- - Directed Acyclic Graph
- - Entity Relationship Diagram
- - Schema
- - JSON Abstract Data Notation
- - Knowledge Model
- - Ontology
+ - **Directed Acyclic Graph:** a directed acyclic graph (DAG) is a directed graph with no directed cycles.
+That is, it consists of vertices and edges (also called arcs), with each edge directed from one vertex to another, such that following those directions will never form a closed loop.
+A directed graph is a DAG if and only if it can be topologically ordered, by arranging the vertices as a linear ordering that is consistent with all edge directions (Wikipedia)

+ - **Entity Relationship Model:** An entity–relationship model (or ER model) describes interrelated things of interest in a specific domain of knowledge.
+A basic ER model is composed of entity types (which classify the things of interest) and specifies relationships that can exist between entities (instances of those entity types).
+(Wikipedia)

+ - **Schema:**  *(markup languages)* A formal description of data, data types, and data file structures, such as XML schemas for XML files.
+(Wiktionary)

+ - **Ontology:** (information science) A representation, formal naming, and definition of the categories, properties, and relations between the concepts, data, and entities that substantiate one, many, or all domains of discourse.
+More simply, an ontology is a way of showing the properties of a subject area and how they are related, by defining a set of concepts and categories that represent the subject.
+   (Wikipedia)

 # 2 Information Modeling Overview